This post may contain affiliate links. Please read our disclosure policy.

-I love that I can take a cheap, tough piece of meat, throw it in the pot and come back at the end of the day for dinner.
+I love that I can take a cheap, tough piece of meat, throw it in the crockpot, and come back at the end of the day for dinner.
 Is that not the best thing ever?

 These crockpot pork carnitas are crazy easy to make.
 You don't even need to brown the meat first.
-All you have to do is put the meat in the pot, squeeze in some orange and lime juice and a few other spices and press the button that says, “Start.”
+All you have to do is put the meat in the slow cooker, squeeze in some orange and lime juice and a few other spices and press the button that says, “Start.”
 How easy is that?